cleberzumba/azure-pipelines-nyc-payroll-analytics/README.md

 ![imagem](images/create-linked-service.jpg)

-## Create Datasets in Azure Data Factory
+## Create the datasets for the 2021 Payroll file on Azure Data Lake Gen2 and for all the data tables in SQL DB

 ![imagem](images/create-datasets-in-azure-data-factory.jpg)